mulesoft-assets/template-healthcare-portal-experience-api/README.md

 # Use Case

-As a Portal User I want a service to request and update Clinical data from an EHR system and Salesforce Health Cloud.
+As a portal user, I want a service to request and update clinical data from an EHR system and Salesforce Health Cloud.

 # Considerations